jlgm/WhiteRabbitChallenge/README.md

 ### 4) Complement of word

-We also define the complement of a word W in T all the characters that are in T but are not in W. For example, for the word `"tryoutwits"` in the word `"poultryoutwitsants"`, the complement would be `"poulants"`.
+We also define the complement of a word W in T as all the characters that are in T but are not in W. For example, for the word `"tryoutwits"` in the word `"poultryoutwitsants"`, the complement would be `"poulants"`.
 For every word that we calculate the key, we also calculate the code for its complement.
 We use this code as key in a dictionary that points to the code of the original word.
 E.g.: when calculating code for `"tryoutwits"` and finding value X, we say `H[encode(complement("tryoutwits"))] = X`.

 Doing so, we reduce the search space considerably.
-If we want to look for groups of 3 words that can be solution, we only need to generate combinations of two words (and in each, we look for its complement, to find the entire hash value).
+If we want to look for groups of 3 words that can be solution, we only need to generate combinations of two words (and in each group, we look for its complement, to find the entire hash value).

 For example, if the group we're trying is `"poultry", "outwits"`, we know only `"ants"` can be considered, because it's the complement of `"poultryoutwits"` in relation to `"poultryoutwitsants"`.
 So when we find for `H[encode("poultryoutwits")]` we'll find the code for `"ants"`.

-### 4) Finding the solution
+### 5) Finding the solution

 The program tries groups of two words, then groups of three, then groups of four, then groups of five.
 It'll stop only when it finds a solution for a given MD5 hash.